 If one of the points is the airport – I need full flight details.
 Once I have these it will be possible to quote/advise and structure a day or multi day package around your requirements/timing.

 Named after Andries Pretorius, national hero after victory over the Zulu’s during Great Trek inland from Cape Town.

 Items on Pretoria/Tshwane tour can include as follows:

-- A laager wall of 64 wagons circles the Voortrekker monument.
-This is the same number of wagons used at the battle of Blood River
+Laager wall of 64 wagons circles the Voortrekker monument.
+This is the same number of wagons used at the battle of Blood River.

 - The Union Buildings were not only a site of protest, later serving as the venue for many important events in South Africa, such as the inauguration of South Africa’s first democratically elected President, Nelson Mandela.

-- Kruger House Museum: Built in1884 and was the first house in Pretoria to be lit by electricity and has been immaculately recreated to look exactly as it did when Paul Kruger, president of the Zuid Afrikaanse (Transvaal) Republiek, lived there more than a century ago.
-On view is also the presidential coach – a luxury train wagon.
+- Kruger House Museum: Built in 1884 and was the first house in Pretoria to be lit by electricity and has been immaculately recreated to look exactly as it did when Paul Kruger, president of the Zuid Afrikaanse (Transvaal) Republiek, lived there more than a century ago.
+On view is also the Presidential coach – luxury train wagon.

 - Smuts House Museum.
 The home of General Jan Smuts for over 40 years.
 The scientist, philosopher, and statesmen (twice the prime minister of South Africa) once lived in the museum that now reveals this great statesman’s life and spirit.

 - African Window – National Cultural History Museum of South Africa.
 Containing a vast collection of historical, cultural and even a collection of archaeological items from both the stone age and iron age.